pavel-nicovala/dazn-technical-test/README.md

     _Chosen framework is [jest.io](https://jestjs.io/), run `npm run jest`._

-    _Considering the task is limited to only 4 tests, I selected what I considered to be an acceptance test harness that basically mirrors the front-end tests from an API perspetive, more tests could be added if a more detailed documentation is provided.
+    _Keeping in mind the task is limited to only 4 tests, I selected what I considered to be an acceptance test harness that basically mirrors the front-end tests from an API perspetive, more tests could be added if a more detailed documentation is provided.
 Other candidate for this task would have been Mocha & Chai._

 1. Looking at the architectural diagram, explain how you would approach testing this weather-app-api on an integration level.